Everything You Need to Know About Slack Notifications…and a Few Surprises

 - Red badges signifying a DM, mention or keyword trigger

-However, the true beauty of Slack notifications is the granular control team members enjoy at the individual level.
+However, the true beauty of Slack badges is the granular control team members enjoy at the individual level.

 For example, you can select specific keywords to receive notifications about by going to preferences for either the specific channel, or at a global preferences scale, and enter the keywords you’d like to receive a Slack notification (or badge) for.
 This can be useful for finding any time a topic of interest comes up.